turtlepod/genbu/includes/tamatebako-changelog.md

 * register "theme.css". (in css folder) as placeholder to optimize theme assets.
 * Update debug MQ CSS
 * No longer using hybrid_locate_theme_file(). use custom function tamatebako_theme_file();.
+* add conditional for template replacement for content error.
+* Wrap content_error with content-entry-wrap div and use hard code div.

 ### 1.1.0
 * for HC 2.0.1